 AREA 8: REFERRAL SYST EMS

-Some referrals are being made but there is no referral strategy for ENA in the context of HIV&AIDS.
-There is a referral strategy that is part of an approach that provides for ENA in the context of HIV&AIDS services not offered by the organization.
+Some referrals are being made but there is no referral strategy for ENA services.
+There is a referral strategy that is part of an approach that provides for ENA services not offered by the organization.
 The referral strategy is being implemented, though not uniformly.
-There is a referral strategy that is part of an approach that provides for ENA in the context of HIV&AIDS services not offered by the organization.
+There is a referral strategy that is part of an approach that provides for ENA in services not offered by the organization.
 The referral strategy is implemented uniformly throughout the organizations activities.
 There is a referral strategy that provides for services not offered by the organization.
-The referral strategy is implemented uniformly throughout ENA in the context of HIV&AIDS implementation.
+The referral strategy is implemented uniformly throughout ENA implementation.
 There is a mechanism to verify whether the referred clients received the service.

 1 2 3 4

-Goal: The organization is able to cover all the components of ENA in the context of HIV&AIDS and related services through referrals.
+Goal: The organization is able to cover all the components of ENA and related services through referrals.
 Clients are referred for services, there is a formal referral arrangement with other providers and organizations that receive referrals.
 Referral documentation is available and captures all the referred clients who access services.
-The organization is able to cover all the components of ENA in the context of HIV&AIDS and related services.
+The organization is able to cover all the components of ENA and related services.